MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmos-db-mongo-api.md

 1. In Visual Studio Code, open the **Azure** explorer by selecting the Azure icon in the primary side bar or use the keyboard shortcut (<kbd>Shift</kbd> + <kbd>Alt</kbd> + <kbd>A</kbd>).
 1. In the **Resources** section, expand your Azure Function app resource.
 Right-click the function name and select **Copy Function Url**.
 1. Paste the URL into a browser.
-The URL includes the function key, `code`, as a query parameter.
 The same empty array is returned as when you ran the function locally.

     ```json
     {"blogposts":[]}